 When I first notice that I'm getting a sore

 throat, these are some of the steps that I take:

-For me, I find that the neti pot works best because it flushes my sinuses and aides tremendously with both allergy relief and mucus relief as well as post nasal drip.
+For me, I find that the neti pot works best because it flushes my sinuses and aides tremendously with allergy and mucus relief as well as post nasal drip.

 It gets down deep into my sinuses which allows me to blow out the mucus that was "stuck" within my sinuses which is exactly how it feels when dealing with the nagging drip.

 Well for starters everything is connected,

 which means if you have mucus draining into your throat, you probably have mucus that is accumulating in your ears as well.